-Digital Forensics
+ACSG 450 Digital Forensics

 This course introduces students to the techniques and tools of computer forensics investigations.
-Students will receive step-by-step explanations of how to use the most popular forensic tools.
+Students will receive stepby-step explanations of how to use the most popular forensic tools.
 Topics include coverage of the latest technology, including PDAs, cell phones and thumb drives.
 Many hands-on activities are included which allow students to practice skills as they are learned.

-Advanced Database Topics
+Advanced Database Topics 3 Credit Hours

-As a second course in database theory and design, it begins with a quick review of database fundamentals, including ER modeling techniques, normalization, SQL and implementation issues.
+As a second course in database theory and design, it begins

+with a quick review of database finedry and design, it begins modeling techniques, normalization, SQL and implementation issues.
 Course topics include data storage techniques, indexing, query processing and optimization, transaction processing, concurrency control, administration, security, data mining, data warehousing, distributed databases, internet databases and XML.

-Open Source Software
+ACSG 455 Open Source Software